Binscatter Regressions: Illustration of Methods

 The resulting file, \texttt{parfitval.dta}, includes \texttt{x} and \texttt{w} as well as some other variables related to the binning scheme.
-The variable \texttt{x} contains a sequence of evalution points, in this case set to $30$ within each bin via the option \texttt{simsngrid()}, and the values of \texttt{w} are set to zero on purpose (this is used to generate the fitting model correctly).
+The variable \texttt{x} contains a sequence of evaluation points, in this case set to $30$ within each bin via the option \texttt{simsgrid()}, and the values of \texttt{w} are set to zero on purpose (this is used to generate the fitting model correctly).

-Finally, the main command \texttt{binsreg} is highly integrated with the companion commands in the package \textsf{Binsreg}.
-Specifically, \texttt{binsreg} can simultaneously implement binscatter plotting and hypothesis testing with the number of bins automatically selected via the commands \texttt{binsregtest} and \texttt{binsregselect}.
-For example,